AqwamCreates/DataPredict/docs/API/ModelParametersCompatibility.md

 This documentation shows you on which algorithms can be switched with others.

-However, it assumes that you will ignore the difference in hyperparameters and data distribution that the model trained on.
+However, it assumes that you will ignore the difference in properties, hyperparameters and data distribution that the model trained on.

 ## Full Compatibility